techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 - If you selected **Paper signature** in the **Add account information** page, you can download a Letter of Authorization template.

     - The template is prepopulated with the information you input in the wizard.
-    - Once signed, you upload an electronic copy of the signed Letter of Authorization and then you can select **Submit** and the port request proceeds.
+    - Once signed, you upload a copy of the signed Letter of Authorization and then you can select **Submit** and the port request proceeds.

 - If you selected **E-signature** in the **Add account information** page, the authorized user receives an email to sign the Letter of Authorization once you select **Complete and send e-signature request**.